Dario113/adventureworks-profit-analytics/README.md

 ## 1. Executive Summary

-Using the AdventureWorks database, this project follows an end-to-end data analysis workflow to understand the main factors influencing a company’s profit and to forecast future profit.
+Using the Adventure Works database , the analysis involves an examination of the entire data analysis process in order to establish which factors affect a company's profit margins, with further consideration given to forecasting future profits.

-The project mirrors a realistic business intelligence and data science scenario by combining data transformation, data storage, analytical modelling, and reporting in one pipeline.
+The project involves various elements which are seen in real life data analysis projects, such as:

+- data manipulation
+- data storage
+- data model
+- the generation of reports from the data

-AdventureWorks was deployed to a Microsoft SQL Server instance.
-The database uses a star-style structure centred on the **FactInternetSales** table and supported by multiple dimension tables.
-Profit was not provided directly in the raw data, so it was calculated using sales revenue, tax amounts, and product costs.
+The primary database, Adventure Works, was installed on a Microsoft SQL Server .
+The database employs a star schema configuration which centers on the fact table, 'Fact_Internet_Sales', with supporting dimension tables.
+Since profit was not explicitly given in the raw data, it was calculated by taking the product of sales revenue, product costs and taxes.

-An interactive dashboard was created in **Power BI** to explore profit over time and across geographies, product categories, and subcategories.
-KPI cards provide an immediate view of performance, while trend and comparison visuals support deeper analysis.
+The interactive analysis tool has been created using Power BI , which enables users to explore and understand the business profits over different periods, and across various geographical areas, product types and sub-types.
+Instant visualisation of key performance indicators offers a prompt assessment of the firm's financial performance.
+Trend and comparative graphics are helpful in more detailed analytical examination.

-To extend the work beyond historical reporting, **Python** was used for time series forecasting.
-A **Holt–Winters Exponential Smoothing** model was applied to capture both trend and seasonality and to generate a 12-month forecast.
-The forecast output was then imported back into Power BI so that historical and forecasted profit values could be analysed together.
+Using Python for analysis that extends beyond the historical events being reported, a time series forecasting method was employed.
+An Holt-Winters Exponential Smoothing model was utilised to both capture and forecast both the trend and seasonality of future profits over a twelve month period.
+The historical forecast data was then re-imported into the Power BI dashboard, allowing users to see actual historical data in conjunction with the projected results.

 ---

 ## 2. Data Infrastructure & Tools

-The AdventureWorks database was selected because its schema is clear and well structured, and it represents realistic sales and commercial processes.
-This provides a strong foundation for demonstrating the full data science workflow.
+The Adventure Works database has been selected due to its snowflake schema being clear and well structured, and it represents real sales and commercial processes.
+This complete analytical workflow provides a strong foundation for demonstrating the entire data science process.

-The database was deployed on a local Microsoft SQL Server instance, which acted as the central data repository.
-The main tables used were:
+The central data repository for the project was a local Microsoft SQL Server instance which had the database deployed on it.
+The tables used in the data analysis were:

 - **FactInternetSales**
 - **DimCustomer**